LucasTrost/Ironhack-Final-Project-Bacardi/README.md

 <a id='section1'></a>
 # 1. Project Brief

 We are working as data analysts for one of the largest privately held, family-owned spirits companies in the world, Bacardi.
-The scope of the project involves building a soundable model to predict sales based on volume.
+The projects goal involves building a soundable model to predict sales based on volume.

 Through this work we also aim to identify country specific trends among the company's most represented categories.
 <a id='section2'></a>
 # 2. Data

-Bacardi provided us with Digital Commerce sales data for the US and the Big5 EU countries, which only required minimal cleaning and some forms of reformatting (dropping columns).
-As the files only included data concerning the fiscal years: 2020, 2021, and 2022, we harnessed data from external sources and applied some extra creativity in order to enhance our model's predictions.
+Bacardi provided us with Digital Commerce sales data for the US and the Big5 EU countries, which required only minimal cleaning and some forms of reformatting (dropping features).
+As the files only included data concerning the fiscal years: 2020, 2021, and 2022, we harnessed, and creatively applied, data from external sources, to enhance our model's predictions.

-We also adjusted the scope of our project by excluding the US marlet from our analysis.
+We also adjusted the scope of our project by excluding the US market from our analysis.

   ### 2.1 Exploratory Data Analysis (EDA)